yujulia/codepath-yelp/README.md

    - [ ] Distance filter should expand as in the real Yelp app
    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).

-- [ ] Implement the restaurant detail page.
+- [x] Implement the restaurant detail page.
+  - [x] actually put data here :P

 The following **additional** features are implemented: